Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Joint Managing Conservatorship

-Joint managing conservatorship is a prevalent arrangement in Texas, where both parents, known as joint managing conservators, share decision-making authority and responsibilities for the child.
+In Texas, joint managing conservatorship allows both parents to share decision-making authority and responsibilities for their child.
 This means that each parent has equivalent rights and obligations, regardless of who was the primary caregiver before the separation.

-There are instances when the court may mandate child support within a joint conservatorship arrangement, especially when the higher-income parent must contribute to balancing the child’s living conditions and experiences with both parents.
-However, if both parents have similar incomes and can provide equivalent environments and experiences, they may agree that no one pays child support.
+In some cases, the court may require child support in a joint conservatorship, especially if one parent has a higher income and needs to help maintain the child’s standard of living.
+However, if both parents have similar incomes and can provide equally for the child, they may agree that no child support is needed.

 Equal Parenting Time

-Although joint managing conservatorship aims to provide equal rights to both parents, it does not always result in equal parenting time, or “possession” as it is termed in Texas law.
+Joint managing conservatorship aims for equal parental rights, but it doesn’t guarantee equal parenting time, known as “possession” in Texas law.
 Parents may mutually agree to the visitation schedule, in accordance with statutory guidelines such as the standard visitation schedule.
-If the non-residential parent lives a significant distance away, a unique visitation schedule can be established.
+If the non-residential parent lives a significant distance away, we can establish a unique visitation schedule.

 Equal parenting time signifies that the child divides their time equally between both parents.
 However, in joint managing conservatorship, despite equal rights, court-determined child support may still be necessary.